-Notice that within an orbit board, if $f$ is a given line, then the ``partially whirled element'' $(w_i \circ \cdots \circ w_1)(f)$ is given by the first $i$ numbers on the line below $f$ and the last $n-i$ numbers of $f$.
-(We say the line ``below'' the bottom line is the top line, as we consider the orbit board to be cylindrical.)
-For instance, in the first two lines of Figure~\ref{fig:orb-inj}, $f=621$, $w_1(f)=321$, and $(w_2\circ w_1)(f)=341$.
+Notice that within an orbit board, if $f$ is a given row, then the ``partially whirled element'' $(w_i \circ \cdots \circ w_1)(f)$ is given by the first $i$ numbers on the row below $f$ and the last $n-i$ numbers of $f$.
+(We say the row ``below'' the bottom row is the top row, as we consider the orbit board to be cylindrical.)
+For instance, in the first two rows of Figure~\ref{fig:orb-inj}, $f=621$, $w_1(f)=321$, and $(w_2\circ w_1)(f)=341$.

-We use the term \textbf{reading} the orbit board to refer to this action where we start at a certain position $P$ of the board, and continue to the right until we reach the end of the line, and then go to the leftmost position of the line below and continue.
-This is because it is exactly like reading a book (except that continuing past the bottom line means returning to the top line).
+We use the term \dfn{reading} the orbit board to refer to this action where we start at a certain position $P$ of the board, and continue to the right until we reach the end of the row, and then go to the leftmost position of the row below and continue.
 When we refer to a certain position being $x$ positions ``before'' or ``after'' the position $P$, or say the ``previous'' or ``next'' position, we always mean in the reading order.

 \begin{defn} For a given position $P$ in an orbit board, let $(P,h)$ denote the position $h$ places after $P$ in the reading order (or $-h$ places before $P$ if $h<0$).
-Let $(P,[a,b])$ denote the $(b-a+1)$-tuple $(P(a),P(a+1), \dots, P(b-1), P(b))$. \end{defn}
+Let $(P,[a,b])$ denote the $(b-a+1)$-tuple $\left( (P,a), (P,a+1), \dots, (P,b-1), (P,b) \right)$. \end{defn}

 \begin{example} Consider the following orbit on $\inj_1(4,5)$.
 Let $P$ be the position in the second row and second column, shown below surrounded by a black rectangle.
 Then $(P,[1,4])$ consists of the four positions circled in red.
 Also $(P,[0,4])$ is $(P,[1,4])$ together with $P$, while $(P,[-1,2])$ is the second row.
 As the orbit is cylindrical, the bottom right corner is both $(P,14)$ and $(P,-6)$.
 Note that $P$ refers only to the \emph{position}, not the value in that position.
 So $P\not=(P,5)$ since they are different positions, even though both contain the value 3.
 Similarly, we will never write, e.g., $P=3$.